c-costin/3-column-preview-card-component/README.md

 ### Useful resources

+- [Bunny Fonts](https://fonts.bunny.net/) - I used their CDN for the font.
 - [MDN web docs](https://developer.mozilla.org/en-US/) - I used this docs to remember the properties and for media queries in CSS.

 ## Author